flekschas/piling.js/DOCS.md

 const imageRenderer = createImageRenderer();
 ```

-_Note:_ currently our image renderer can only render from image URL, which means the `src` property in your [data](#data) need to be a string of the image URL.
+_Note:_ currently our image renderer can render images from an URL or base64 encoding.
+I.e., the `src` property in your [data](#data) needs be URL pointing to an image or the base64 encoding of an image.

 ### Matrix renderer